Skip to Content

 How long does it take to drive the Alcan Highway?

 Driving the Alcan Highway could take only a few days or a few weeks.
-It took us 4.5 days to drive from Homer Alaska to Milwaukee Wisconsin but that including LONG drive days 16+ hours a day with minimal stops.
+It took us 4.5 days to drive from Homer Alaska to Milwaukee, Wisconsin, but that included LONG drive days, 16+ hours a day with minimal stops.

 We highly suggest giving yourself at least a week and adding a few days to explore Banff National Park and Jasper National Park while driving through Alberta.
-On our drive up to Alaska, we spent 3 nights in the park.
+We spent three nights in the park on our drive up to Alaska.

 Alaska Highway Road Trip